-My son Dean is now almost 12 and heading off to high school next year.
-We currently have eight piggies here at home, the front room is full of stick insects in tanks, the dog Yoda is still crazy – and my new giant 60m workshop has just been completed.
+My son Dean is now 13, and has started high school.
+We currently have 8 piggies here at home, the front room is full of stick insects in tanks, the dog Yoda is still crazy – and my new 60m workshop has been completed April 2021.

 If there’s a few things COVID19 pandemic has brought to us all – I guess – sometimes you need to follow the rules even if you don’t like it, make small changes for the greater good, and even perhaps take a chance on yourself, why wait?

-Deano Designs Perth will continue to offer great customer service, no airy fairy stuff, no paid-for reviews – just well made and affordable products that help you care for your pets at home.
+Deano Designs Perth will continue to offer great customer service, no airy fairy stuff, no fake news – just well made and affordable products that help you care for your pets at home.